Coding Standards#

 Functions and Methods#

 Function and method names, similar to variables, should be formatted in “snake case”.
-Class methods that are not intended to be accessed outside of the class definition can append an underscore at the beginning of the method name to mark it as “private”, to help other users avoid using those methods incorrectly.
+Class methods that are not intended to be accessed outside of the class definition can append an underscore at the beginning of the method name to mark it as “private”, to help other developers avoid using those methods incorrectly.
 An example of this is: def _private_method(self):

 Import statements#

-Autopep8 allows both absolute and relative paths in import statements.
+statements.
 Aviary will use absolute path option only.
-Following autopep8, imports should be grouped in the following order:
+Following PEP8, imports should be grouped in the following order:

-1. Standard library imports.
+1. Standard library imports (e.g. warnings, numpy).

-2. Related third party imports.
+2. Related third party imports (e.g. openmdao.api).

-3. Local application/library specific imports.
+3. Local application/library specific imports (e.g. aviary.api).

-There should be a blank line between each group of imports.
+The library names should be in alphabetic order in each group and there should be a blank line between each group of imports.

 Code Re-Use and Utility Functions#